Marketing Agency owners or product owners have the dilemma to build an in-house team of developers or outsource.

 Business models that go well with in-house development

-If your work involves highly sensitive data that you don’t want to go into the wrong hands, in-house is your deal.
-You have full control of the operations and data flow in the in-house setup.
-One should not risk outsourcing when dealing with highly sensitive data.
+If your work involves highly sensitive data that you don’t want to get into the wrong hands, in-house is your deal.
+You have complete control of the operations and data flow in the in-house setup.
+One should not risk outsourcing when dealing with compassionate data.

 Tolerance of Ambiguity

-If you have less tolerance of ambiguity, stick to having an in-house team to work for you.
-You’ll be efficient, productive, and manage your company better this way.
+If you have less tolerance for ambiguity, stick to having an in-house team to work for you.
+You’ll be efficient, and productive, and manage your company better this way.

 Nature of the work